bricrsa/azuredatabricks_loganalytics/README.md

              '0812-131731-homie204-pool-2U1OYTum', 'Pool0812', 'D13 v2', 2, 0.50, 0.36, 0, 'GBP',
              '1207-171037-steer985-pool-4hkjz8hd', 'Pool1207', 'L16s', 4, 1.00, 1.24, 0, 'GBP'];
 ```
+Note: Some assumptions are at play here
+  - Compute comes from pools
+  - Pools are only used for one kind of workload - All Purpose Compute, Jobs Compute, Jobs Compute with Photon etc. This is because the DBU cost for each kind of workload is different
+  - In the cost calculation we also assume that
+    - actual number of nodes is number of workers + 1,
+    - compute runs for at least 60 seconds longer than the actual job duration (this fails if you have to wait for a node to be provisioned to a pool, as it would likely be 200-400 seconds)

+The Job cost calculation attempts to estimate the actual job cost, but does not include pool maintenance time.
+Review [pool best practices](https://learn.microsoft.com/en-us/azure/databricks/clusters/instance-pools/pool-best-practices), note however that if you set the pool idle instance auto termination to more than approx 5-10 minutes you are likely to increase actual execution cost.
+Test this out for yourself.

 If we had the Log Analytics (Diagnostic Settings) integration turned on when we created or modified the pool, we should be able to capture pool information via this [query](/loganalytics_queries/pools.kql).
+The pool creation/modification time also needs be within your Log Analytics retention period.

 By linking together cluster create information from the Clusters log, with Start and End information from the Jobs log, we can detect cluster duration and specification.
 An example query that generates a job cost can be found [here](/loganalytics_queries/job_costs.kql).